distasteful-bear/ios-capstone/README.md

 # ios-capstone
 This project was originally created for my certificate in iOS dev from Meta.
-After I concluded the course I decided to host the project publically and continue making progress since I am currently not too happy with it.
+After I concluded the course, I decided to host the project publically and continue making progress since I am currently not too happy with it.

 Any reccomendations or advice would be great.